-By considering the vision and the mission of the university, the faculty, the department, the input from the stakeholders, the advisory board, and accreditation agencies both local and international (in this case the Washington Accord), PSTIF establishes 11 student outcomes (SO) that are aligned with graduate attributes defined by ABET.
+By considering the mission statement of the university, faculty, and department as well as suggestions from stakeholders, advisory board, and accreditation institutions both local and international (in this case Washington Accord), the electrical engineering study program determines eleven student outcomes (SO) that are aligned with graduate attributes defined by ABET.
 The outcomes of the electrical engineering study program are stated as follows.

-SO(a).
-Fundamental and Engineering Knowledge.
-Ability to apply natural science, mathematics, and engineering fundamental theory and other relevant fields to solve complex engineering problems.
-It compatibles with ABET SO-a
+KP.1: Engineering Knowledge.
+Ability to apply natural science, mathematics, and engineering fundamental theory and other relevant fields to solve complex engineering problems

-SO(b).
-Development of Engineering Solution.
-Ability to identify engineering problem and employs the existing approaches, resources, and appropriate equipment to solve complex engineering problems and their activities.
-It compatibles with ABET SO-e.
+KP.2: Problem Analysis.
+Ability to analyze and employs the existing approaches, resources, and appropriate equipment to solve complex engineering problems and their activities.

-SO(c).
-Engineering Design.
+KP.3: Design/Development of Solutions.
 Ability to design a system, component, or process to meet desired needs within realistic constraints such as economic, environmental, social, political, ethical, health and safety, manufacturability, and sustainability.
-It compatibles with ABET SO-c.

-SO(f).
-Knowledge Contemporary and Issues.
-Ability to think logically to evaluate such as health, social, safety, legal, or cultural issues in the context of the recent knowledge and science in performing engineering activities.
-It compatibles with ABET SO-j.
+SK.2: Knowledge of Contemporary Issues.
+Ability to think logically to evaluate health, social, safety, legal, and cultural issues to the recent knowledge and science, and be responsible in performing engineering activities and solutions to complex engineering problem.

-SO(g).
-Effective Communication.
+SK.3: Effective communication.
 Ability to communicate effectively and confidently in performing complex engineering activities.
-It compatibles with ABET SO-g.

-SO(h).
-Multidisciplinary Teamwork.
-Ability to have a role effectively as an individual and team to achieve common goals in a multidisciplinary environment.
-It compatibles with ABET SO-h.
+SK.4: Individual and Teamwork.
+Ability to have a role effectively as individual and team to achieve common goals in a multidisciplinary environment.

-SO(i).
-Professional and Ethical Responsibilities.
-The ability to understand ethical values and commit to the norms, responsibilities, and ethics of the engineering profession.
+BH.1: Ethics and Responsibility.
+The ability to apply ethical values and committed to the norms, responsibilities, and ethics of engineering profession.
 In the context of the Indonesian society, the values and norms that are considered and accepted in engineering other than universal common humanitarian norms should also include the principles of Pancasila, local cultural values, and national interests.
-It compatibles with ABET SO-i.

-SO(j).
-Engineering Awareness and Society.
+BH.2: Environment and Sustainability.
 The broad education necessary to understand the impact of engineering solutions in a global, economic, environmental, and societal context.
-It compatibles with ABET SO-j.

-SO(k).
-Sustainable learning.
-Ability to realize the importance of lifelong learning and able to carry it out.
-It compatibles with ABET SO-k.
+BH.3: Continuous Learning.
+Ability to realize the importance of lifelong learning and ability to carry it out